-Collocated pairs of Pseudo Low Rate Mode (PLRM) wind speed super-observation and the analysed (AN) ECMWF model wind speeds are plotted in a form of a density scatter plot in Figure 10 for the whole globe over the whole period of Cycle 016.
+Collocated pairs of Pseudo Low Rate Mode (PLRM) wind speed super-observation and the analysed (AN) ECMWF model wind speeds are plotted in a form of a density scatter plot in Figure 10 for the whole globe over the whole period of Cycle 018.
 It is clear that the agreement between PLRM winds and their model counterpart is fairly good.
-However, the significant improvement noticed for Cycle 012 and lost for the Cycle 013 was recovered during the last three cycles.
-The PLRM wind for this cycle seems to perform as well as it was during Cycle 012.
-The SDD with respect to the model for this cycle is 1.37 m/s compared to 1.60, 1.32, 1.24 and 1.28 m/s for Cycles 012, 013, 014 and 015).
+The significant improvement noticed for Cycle 012 and lost during Cycle 013 was recovered during the last few cycles.
+The SDD with respect to the model for this cycle is 1.45 m/s compared to 1.60, 1.32, 1.24, 1.28, 1.37 and 1.34 m/s for Cycles from 012 to 017, respectively.
 The PLRM is still globally unbiased when compared to the model.
-The scatter plots for Sentinel-3 versus the model collocations discriminated based on their geographical locations whether they are in the Northern Hemisphere (north of latitude 20°N), the Tropics (between latitudes 20°S and 20°N) or the Southern Hemisphere (south of latitude 20°S) are shown in Figure 11.
+The scatter plots for Sentinel-3 versus the model collocations discriminated based on their geographical locations whether they are in the

+Northern Hemisphere (north of latitude 20°N), the Tropics (between latitudes 20°S and 20°N) or the Southern Hemisphere (south of latitude 20°S) are shown in Figure 11.
 Note that the zero-valued PLRM wind speeds (see, for example, the cyclic report of Cycle 012) were eliminated from Figure 10 and Figure 11.
-The overestimation in NH and underestimation in the SH mentioned in the previous section and noticed for PLRM winds of last cycle does not hold for this cycle.
-The underestimation in the SH changed and became almost unbiased.
+There are signs of bias seasonality in both hemispheres as was noticed for the SAR wind speed.